 Red Maple Swamp Trail/Norcross Gateway

 From Route 128/Exit 13/Concord Street, go west on Concord Street.
 Trailhead and parking are directly across from the off-ramp.
-Space for 3-4 cars.
+Space for a dozen cars.

 Sunset Mountain Trail/Mount Jacob Cemetery

 From Route 128/Exit 14/Route 133, go west on Route 133.
 In 0.35 miles, turn right onto Fernald Street.
 Trailhead and parking are 0.1 miles ahead on the right, at Mount Jacob Cemetery.
 Space for 4-5 cars.